kturaevv/babytorch/docs/README.md

 ## About

+Self-sustained autograd engine written in c++ from scratch.

 Currently fully supports auto-differentiation for scalar values.

-An engine was built around scalars at first to prototype the architecture that would enable the project to be easily extensible, loosely coupled and highly modular.
-For implementation details you may look [here](../src/babytorch/scalar.hpp).

 Now adding further support for Tensors.
 In progress ...

 ![42](https://geps.dev/progress/42)